dogusAkaydin/donation-analytics/README.md

 ## Performance and Scalability
 Since my implementation does almost a constant-time (O(1)) work per each record, the overall run time per n records should scale linarly (O(n)).
-This plot demonstrates that my apprach does scale-up linearly upto a reasonably large number of records.
+This plot demonstrates that my apprach does scale-up linearly up to reasonably large numbers of records.
 I generated this data by running my script for the first n = 1, 10, 100, 1k, 10k, 100k, 1M and 10M
 records grabbed from the `itcont.txt` file provided in FEC web site for the year 2016.